61+ Best Healthy Fish Recipes for Weight Loss

 Air Fryer Coconut Shrimp

 Combine the tropical sweetness of coconut with the delicate flavors of shrimp in this impressive keto party snack.
 Making these in your air fryer will assure a homogenous, crispy crust that doesn't crumble and fall off.
 Not to mention, you're cutting the amount of fat by skipping the frying oil.
+Try our other healthier air fryer recipes, too.

 Get our recipe for Air Fryer Coconut Shrimp.